 • Inevitably, someone in the factory of the OCM is making a final decision about when and how large the final product run will be for the component.
 Chances are there will be an inventory imbalance somewhere.

-• This inventory imbalance coupled with unforeseen continued demand creates a whole market of resellers that are often referred to as the “gray market.”
-Dealing in the gray market cannot always be avoided.
+• This inventory imbalance coupled with unforeseen continued demand creates a whole market of resellers that are often referred to as the “grey market.”
+Dealing in the grey market cannot always be avoided.
 However, quality concerns including older date codes, counterfeit issues, traceability problems, lack of certificates of conformance, voided warranty, and packaging issues are all serious risks and considerations that procurers must evaluate.

 Obsolescence is a reality in today’s high-tech supply chain.
 I cannot stress how essential the need is for an ongoing process for the planning, reviewing, and execution on EOL components.
 Simply being prepared helps a company navigate through most of these challenges.
 Beyond the process stated previously, I recommend partnering with a company that specializes in EOL supply chain issues.
 At Flip Electronics, our sole focus is on the gap caused by obsolescence and EOL issues.
 Through visibility, knowledge, and expertise, Flip has developed solutions and a business model that can help avoid costly product shortage and line down scenarios.